ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 QuicTransport uses a unidirectional QUIC stream to provide the server with the origin of the client.

-In order to avoid the use of QuicTransport, the user agents MUST NOT allow the clients to distinguish different connection errors before the correct ALPN is received from the server.
+In order to avoid the use of QuicTransport to scan internal networks, the user agents MUST NOT allow the clients to distinguish different connection errors before the correct ALPN is received from the server.

 Since each instance of QuicTransport opens a new connection, a malicious client can cause resource exhaustion, both on the local system (through depleting file